Camlgiles/Q-A/README.md

    * Comment Functionality
    * Updated Profile information(including current profession)
    * Upgraded textbox that will allow photos to be included inside of text

+# TO get program to run

+* npm run webpack
+* rails s